crabsatellite/3DBoneVisualization/README.md

 The project currently is using a seperated OpenGL library because of the potential future plans.

 But it is not necessary for the core functions of the project.

+You may see a colorful cube after launch the app, which is a place holder, click the upload to select the folder with dicom images.